ECCC-MSC/open-data/docs/msc-geomet/web-services_en.md

 ##### Limit

 The `limit` parameter is used to define the maximum records to return as part of querying for features.
 The default response size is 500 features.
-Setting a `limit` of 0 results in returning only the number of features found (without the actual features returned).

 ##### Paging through results